clulab/kbquery/README.md

 By default, the `KBLoader` program expects its `Bioresources` input KB files to be located in a subdirectory of the startup directory named `KBs`.
-The name of the created database is, by default, `kbqdb` and HSQLDB database files with this prefix are generated into the startup directory.
+The name of the created database is, by default, `kbqdb`.
 The `KBLoader` and database parameters can be changed in the `application.conf` configuration file.

-**NOTE:** If you intend to rebuild the database, you must first move or delete the existing HSQLDB files (the `kbqdb.*` files).
+**NOTE:** If you choose to re-run KBLoader to reload the database, all existing tables (**with their data**) will be dropped.

 ## Licenses

 KBQuery Server is licensed under the Apache License Version 2.0.

-A copy of the [HSQLDB license](http://hsqldb.org/web/hsqlLicense.html) is provided in the LICENSES subdirectory.

 A copy of the [Slick license](https://github.com/slick/slick/blob/master/LICENSE.txt) is provided in the LICENSES subdirectory.